Healthy Eating and Physical Activity

 SCALE For Families

 ‘SCALE (Sustainable Change and Lifestyle Enhancement) for Families’ is our newest program for women and children.
 This free evidenced-based weight loss, nutrition, and physical activity program is for women ages 18 to 55, and their children ages 7 to 17.
 In a group setting, health coaches will guide participants through healthy eating and physical activity education and activities to achieve sustained weight loss and healthy lifestyle habits.
 The program will also include special group exercise, cooking demonstrations, grocery store tours, and more.
 The program starts on Sept.
 10 and continue for 12-weeks until the first week of December.
 Sessions are offered in both Somerset and Wicomico counties.
-For all the details see this flyer and call 443.523.1700 to register for the Somerset County Program.
+For all the details call 443.523.1700 to register for the Somerset County Program.
 For Wicomico county sessions, call 410.334.3480.

 Physical Activity in Somerset County